dc5411/Sense-Net/README.md

 ## Sense/Net as an executable

 A redistributable package with dependencies included is available, compiled with PyInstaller.
+It can be found on the `dist` directory.

 ---